-Our aftercare program, Cathedral Extended Day, is open beginning on the first full day of school and runs until June, Operating hours are 2:50 p.m. to 6:00 p.m. on regular school days; on early dismissal days, 11:50 a.m. to 6:00 p.m.
 A child must be enrolled in the program if he or she is to remain at school after 3:00 p.m.
 The program is an additional fee and based on the number of days in attendance per week.
-Dropin options are also available for those who are registered.
 Pick up for aftercare is located in the cafeteria.
 The CED Director is Ms. Megan Bergin, 410-464-4159, mbergin@cmoq.org